Fluorescent Display Digital Clock – Built 1973

 I don't remember how much time I put into building the thing.
 It was a project for when I didn't have anything else to do.
 I know it was a few months from start to finish.

-Video of it in operation at: https://youtu.be/FCvY9sAVyWk
+Video of it in operation: https://youtu.be/FCvY9sAVyWk

 Front view